shapeshed/shapeshed.com/content/posts/chrismas_2007_wallpaper.md

 date = "2007-12-18T00:00:00+00:00"
-description = "Here's some wallpaper for the festive season, that I have also sent out to friends and clients." tags = ["Personal", "Design"] title = "Chrismas 2007 Wallpaper"
+description = "Here's some wallpaper for the festive season, that I have also sent out to friends and clients." tags = ["Personal", "Design"] title = "Christmas 2007 Wallpaper"
 +++

 ## Get your resolution